wp-plugins/seriously-simple-podcasting/readme.txt

 == Screenshots ==

-1. The plugin settings screen within the WordPress admin (it has been slightly modified from this since v1.3).
+1. The plugin settings screen within the WordPress admin.
 2. The info that you need to add to each podcast episode.

 == Changelog ==